Sean Murphy (photographer)

-Sean Murphy is an American photographer.
+Sean Murphy (born December 13, 1968) is an American photographer and cinematographer.
+His work has included photography of musicians and bands such as Weezer, Blink-182, Green Day, Dr. Dre, and Christina Aguilera, as well as album artwork and promotional images.

+Murphy has also produced photography for commercial and editorial use, working with companies.
+His photographs have appeared in publications such as Rolling Stone and Alternative Press.
+In addition to music and commercial photography, his work has been included in exhibitions and media features.

 Early life

 Murphy born in Columbus, Ohio on Dec 13, 1968.
 He is originally from Fort Walton Beach, Florida and grew up in the Florida Panhandle.
 As a child he lived in Woodbridge, England; Phoenix, Arizona; and Fort Walton Beach, Florida where his father was stationed while active in the United States Air Force.
 He graduated from Choctawhatchee High School in 1987.
 In 1993 he graduated valedictorian from New England School of Photography in Boston.

 Career

 He has taken photographs of many prominent musicians and bands during the mid-1990s through early 2000s, like Weezer, Blink 182, Green Day, Kid Rock, Ryan Adams, The Deftones, Rage Against the Machine, Ice Cube, My Chemical Romance, and Dr. Dre, and Christina Aguilera.

 Over the years, he shot more advertising and is known for creating influential lifestyle campaigns.
 In addition to regular assignments for magazines such as Standup Paddle Magazine, his clients for print and advertising include Adidas, AT&T, Google, Jeep, McDonald's, Microsoft, Nike, Sprint and Toyota.
 In 2015, Murphy was invited by BOTE Boards and the SweetWater Brewing Company in their efforts to raise funds for the Waterkeeper Alliance.